revathys/CarPrice/README.md

  * Diesel with manual transmission can be priced highest
  * Gas with other transmission can be priced higher than gas with manual transmission
  * Diesel with other transmission significantly reduces value
- * Electric transmission manual also lowers cost, but not as much as Diesel with other transmissio
+ * Electric transmission manual also lowers cost, but not as much as Diesel with other transmission